-Here’s our HANOI TRAVEL guide with recommendations on things to do, places to visit, hotels to stay in, and a sample HANOI ITINERARY.
+Here’s our DIY HANOI TRAVEL guide with recommendations on things to do, places to visit, hotels to stay in, and a sample DIY HANOI ITINERARY.
 We also included a breakdown of expenses so you can properly budget for this trip.

 Hanoi and I met under terrible circumstances.

 I arrived in Hanoi’s Old Quarter late at night after a grueling 27-hour journey aboard what many backpackers call the bus from hell.
 Thank heavens I was traveling with Jo, a French woman I met in Thailand, who became my travel buddy for the rest of my backpacking tour across Southeast Asia.
 I was completely drained, desperately famished, and helplessly disoriented.
 But at least I wasn’t drained, famished, and disoriented alone.
 LOL.